-The Trench is becoming a must-see attraction for visitors since it opened in August 2014 and includes sound and visual effects to enhance the experience and educate visitors on life in the trenches in World War 1.
+World War 1 Trench Experience is becoming a prominent attraction for visitors since it opened in August 2014, and includes sound and visual effects to enhance the experience and educate visitors on life in the trenches during World War 1.

-The trench, built to the specifications and manuals of the Irish Guards and used by the Royal Irish Fusiliers at the Battle of the Somme 1916 is over 350m long and includes frontline, communication and support trenches.
+Built to the specifications and manuals of the Irish Guards and used by the Royal Irish Fusiliers at the Battle of the Somme 1916, it is over 350m long and includes frontline communication and support trenches.
 Over 6000 sand bags were used in its construction.

-Located at the back of Cavan County Museum, the trench forms part of a wider WW1 exhibition at the Museum in Ballyjamesduff which is located just off the M3 Dublin – Cavan Motorway (1 hour and 20 minutes from Dublin).
+Located at the back of Cavan County Museum, Ballyjamesduff, County Cavan, the trench forms part of a wider WW1 exhibition at the Museum which is located just off the M3 Dublin Cavan Motorway.

 Take the opportunity to visit the children’s playground, craft shop, and take a stroll through the peace garden.